ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
 Our customers use a variety of hardware platforms.
 Many of them have policies in place, or are contractually obligated in some way to use the default EFI firmware with no customized secureboot/MOK key injection.
-At the same time, many customers require some modification from the stock CentOS kernel, mostly around the area of security backports (supporting older minor versions), or customized options for their workload.
+At the same time, many customers require security backports for their workload.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?